CITY PULSE: Father Figure

 VM Kids Art Exhibition

-The VM Art Gallery is hosting ‘VM Kids Art Exhibition’, featuring drawings and paintings made by children in response to the gallery’s ‘Father Figure’ art show, from February 15 to February 22.
+The VM Art Gallery is hosting ‘VM Kids Art Exhibition’, featuring drawings and paintings made by children in response to the gallery’s ‘Father Figure’ art show, until February 22.
 Call 021-34948088 for more information.

 Indispositions